 There are also lots of different experiments that require automated data collection to get faster or more accurate measurements, or to take measurements over a long time-scale (months or even years).
 Here, you will certainly need a computer to collect your data and export it to a spreadsheet or database for analysis.

 Why is it important to have negative voltages?

-Not all experiments will need negative voltages and in some cases you can avoid this, however many different types of device work differently if a positive or a negative voltage is applied.
+Not all experiments will need negative voltages - and in some cases, you can avoid this.
+However, many different types of devices work differently if a positive or a negative voltage is applied.
 To fully understand how such devices work, we need to be able to change the sign of the voltage applied.

 What are the uses of a source measure unit?

 Many everyday objects will have been tested with a source-measure unit as part of the production and quality control process.
 If you use LEDs to light your home or have solar panels on your roof, these will have been tested with a source measure unit as part of the quality control process.